XiaoyaUS/HeightCalculator/index.Rmd

 knit        : slidify::knit2slides
 ---

-## Predicting child's adult height using dataset galton.
+## Predicting child's adult height using dataset galton

 1. Dataset galton used by Galton in 1885 to study the relationship between a parent's height and their children's height.
 2. A data frame with 928 observations on the following 2 variables.